-On the right is a picture of a typical Pipe Casing I built to hide ugly boiler pipes, and below is a birds eye view of how a Boxing is made, with three battens.
+Below is one example of a Pipe boxing I built to hide ugly boiler pipes, and below is a birds eye view of how a Boxing is made - with three battens.
 One on each wall and one to fix and give the corner join strength.

-Boxing in pipes neatly is often necessary in Bathrooms, Kitchens and other rooms where Pipes pass through and need hiding.
+Boxing in pipes neatly is often necessary in Bathrooms, Kitchens and other rooms where Pipes pass through and need to be hidden.
 If you do a neat job and plan it right it won't look out of place.
 Paint or tile them and they should blend right in naturally with the rest of the room.
 If fixed low along the wall you can use skirting board to enclose them too.

 Pipe Boxing's are generally made with two battens fixed vertically or horizontally to the wall that are then covered with a sheet material like Plasterboard, Plywood or MDF.
-A third batten is used to strengthen the corner where the two boards meet.
-Horizontal Pipe Boxing's that run along the floor (often for radiator pipes and sink wastes) can be made with skirting board and ply.
+A third batten is used to strengthen the corner where the two boards meet and to fix each panel to.

 The instructions here are for a vertical floor to ceiling Pipe Boxing's like in the picture above, finished with 9mm Marine Plywood that can either be painted or tiled.
 The method is the same for a horizontal one made with any other sheet material.